boydndonga/FLASK_STRUCTURE/README.md

 create with: bootstrap and db | initialize bootstrap and SQLAlchemy in your app create with: bootstrap,db,authentication | initialize bootstrap, SQLAlchemy and auth blueprnt in your app

+### Disclaimer
+In the start.sh file it has been set to run on python3.6, change this to your python version

 ![Sample Structure](flaskStructure.png)